superbrothers/kubernetes-docs/kubectl_debug.md

 ```
   # Create an interactive debugging session in pod mypod and immediately attach to it.
   # (requires the EphemeralContainers feature to be enabled in the cluster)
-  kubectl alpha debug mypod -it --image=busybox
+  kubectl debug mypod -it --image=busybox

   # Create a debug container named debugger using a custom automated debugging image.
   # (requires the EphemeralContainers feature to be enabled in the cluster)
-  kubectl alpha debug --image=myproj/debug-tools -c debugger mypod
+  kubectl debug --image=myproj/debug-tools -c debugger mypod

-  # Create a debug container as a copy of the original Pod and attach to it
+  # Create a copy of mypod adding a debug container and attach to it
-  kubectl alpha debug mypod -it --image=busybox --copy-to=my-debugger
+  kubectl debug mypod -it --image=busybox --copy-to=my-debugger

+  # Create a copy of mypod changing the command of mycontainer
+  kubectl debug mypod -it --copy-to=my-debugger --container=mycontainer -- sh

-  # Create a copy of mypod named my-debugger with my-container's image changed to busybox
+  # Create a copy of mypod changing all container images to busybox
+  kubectl debug mypod --copy-to=my-debugger --set-image=*=busybox

+  # Create a copy of mypod adding a debug container and changing container images
-  kubectl alpha debug mypod --image=busybox --container=my-container --copy-to=my-debugger -- sleep 1d
+  kubectl debug mypod -it --copy-to=my-debugger --image=debian --set-image=app=app:debug,sidecar=sidecar:debug

   # Create an interactive debugging session on a node and immediately attach to it.
   # The container will run in the host namespaces and the host's filesystem will be mounted at /host
-  kubectl alpha debug node/mynode -it --image=busybox
+  kubectl debug node/mynode -it --image=busybox
 ```

 ### Options